 There exist also non-uniform probability distributions.
-The non-uniformity arise due to interactions that the system has, or have had in the not too far distant past, with an environment.
+The non-uniformity arises due to interactions that the system has or has had in the not-too-far-distant past with an environment.
 In other words, the system is, or was recently, not isolated.
-Due to the interaction with an environment, the density of states change with time.
-If the interaction is uniform on phase space, the density change uniformly on phase space.
+Due to the interaction with an environment, the density of states changes with time.
+If the interaction is uniform on phase space, the density changes uniformly on phase space.
 However, in general, this is not the case.
-An interaction, characterized by a potential energy, do depend on the specific values for the generalized coordinates.
-In that scenario, the density of states is a local function on phase space.
-This has the consequence that the total time spent by the system within any given region on phase space is not necessarily the same as within any other equally-sized region.
-In other words, the ergodic theorem appear to be violated.
-Thus, not only is the probability distribution non-uniform when there is a non-negligible net interaction with the environment, it can also change over time.

-To put it differently, if there exist an interaction between the system and its environment, as seen from the perspective of an observer of the system, this imply that the observer possess knowledge, i.e. information, about the interaction.
+An interaction, characterized by potential energy, does depend on the specific values for the generalized coordinates.
+In that scenario, the density of states is a local function of phase space.
+This has the consequence that the total time spent by the system within any given region on phase space is not necessarily the same as within any other equally sized region.
+In other words, the ergodic theorem appears to be violated.
+Thus, not only is the probability distribution non-uniform when there is a non-negligible net interaction with the environment, but it can also change over time.
+To put it differently, if there exists an interaction between the system and its environment, as seen from the perspective of an observer of the system, this implies that the observer possesses the knowledge, i.e., information, about the interaction.
 This information is used by the observer when assigning probabilities for the possible states of the system.
-The fact that the observer possess some amount of information mean necessarily that the probability distribution is non-uniform.
-It is only at statistical equilibrium, where all information is lost, that the observer assign a uniform probability distribution.
+The fact that the observer possesses some amount of information means necessarily that the probability distribution is non-uniform.
+It is only at statistical equilibrium, where all information is lost, that the observer assigns a uniform probability distribution.

-From the definition of probability in statistical equilibrium it is clear that the probability for any given pure state decrease as the number of pure states $N$ increase, i.e. as the uncertainty volume increase.
-In non-equilibrium, where probabilities are not equal, it is the average probability which decrease as the uncertainty volume increase.
+From the definition of probability in statistical equilibrium it is clear that the probability for any given pure state decrease as the number of pure states $N$ increase, i.e., as the uncertainty volume increase.
+In non-equilibrium, where probabilities are not equal, it is the average probability that decreases as the uncertainty volume increase.